aandergr/kspalculator/README.md

 considers using the **LV-N Nerv Atomic Rocket Motor**, the **IX-6315 Dawn Electric Propulsion** and the **O-10 Puff MonoPropellant Engine**.

-Considered criterias to decide whether a design is better than another one are
+Considered criteria to decide whether a design is better than another one are
  * Mass,
  * Cost,
  * Whether it is buildable with easier available technology,